 But gosh darn it, if these aren’t the easiest, tastiest apple dumplings I’ve ever had.

-The original version of this recipe calls for Mountain Dew.
+Most versions of this recipe call for Mountain Dew.

 Instead, I got this: Perfectly golden and crunchy tops, soft baked apple centers, and a to-die-for syrup on the bottom.